madisuryapr/madisuryapr/README.md

 # Hello Everyone! <img src="https://raw.githubusercontent.com/ptyadana/ptyadana/master/wave.gif" width="30px">

-My name is Muhammad Adisurya Pratama.
-I'm a Bachelor of Economics (S.E.) from Faculty of Economics and Business, Lambung Mangkurat University, majoring Development Economics.
+I would like to introduce myself.
+Muhammad Adisurya Pratama is my name, however, you can call me Adisurya in short.
+I'm a Bachelor of Economics (S.E.) graduate from Faculty of Economics and Business, University of Lambung Mangkurat, majoring Development Economics.
+I have one year experience as research assistant at Central Bank of Indonesia.
-Curently, I'm focusing my learning progress and enhancing technical skills around Data Analytics and Business Intelligence.
-Furthermore, my domain knowledge are around Econometrics, Macroeconomics, Central Banking and Monetary Policy, and Time Series Analysis.
+Currently, I focus in continuing my learning progress and enhancing technical skills around Data Analytics and Business Intelligence.
+Furthermore, my domain knowledge are around Econometrics, Macroeconomic, Time Series Analysis and Statistics for Economics and Business.
 I utilize diverse softwares to underpin my econometrics works, including GAUSS Light 21, Eviews 12, and STATA 17.
-In Addition, I also employ some softwares to underpin my learning progress, namely:
+In Addition to employing econometrics softwares, several data analytics and BI softwares are also employed to underpin my learning progress, including:
-- ✴️ PostgreSQL 14
+- ✴️ PostgreSQL 15
 - ✳️ DataGrip 2022
-- ✴️ Tableau Desktop 2022.2
+- ✴️ Tableau Desktop 2022.4

 ----